RurikV/2025-03-otus-spring-rurik-lib-catalog/hw08-mongo-db/README.md

 - **authors**: Stores information about book authors
 - **genres**: Stores information about book genres
 - **books**: Stores information about books with references to authors and genres
+- **comments**: Stores comments about books with references to the books they are about

 The database is initialized with sample data when the application starts.